waldirio/rho/doc/source/man.rst

 Description
 -----------

-rho is a network discovery tool to identify the number of systems running on a network, their operating system and versions of some key packages and products for almost any Linux or Unix flavor.
-Being able to identify the systems running on the network is a vital component to managing entitlements (licenses and renewals).
-Ultimately, discovery is part of the larger sysadmin task of managing inventories.
+Rho, and the rho command, is a network discovery tool to identify environment data, or *facts*, such as the number of physical and virtual systems on a network, their operating systems and other configuration data, and versions of some key packages and products for almost any Linux or UNIX version.
+The ability to discover and identify the software and systems that are running on the network improves your ability to understand and report on your entitlement usage.
+Ultimately, this discovery is part of the larger system administration task of managing your inventories.

-rho uses two configuration entries to manage the discovery process. *Profiles* define the network or subnet that is being monitored. *Credentials* contains the usernames, passwords or, alternatively, the SSH keys of the user which discovery runs as.
-There can be multiple network profiles and authentication credentials, used in any combination.
+Rho uses two types of profiles to manage the discovery process.
+An *authentication profile* contains credentials such as the user name and password or SSH key of the user that runs the discovery process.
+A *network profile* defines the network, such as a host, subnet, or network that is being monitored, plus includes one or more authentication profiles to use to access that network during the discovery process.
+You can save multiple authentication profiles and network profiles to use with Rho in various combinations as you run discovery processes, or *scans*.

+By default, the authentication profiles and network profiles that are created when using Rho are stored in encrypted files.
+The files are encrypted with AES-256 encryption and are decrypted when the rho command runs, by using a *vault password* to access the files.

-rho is an *agentless* discovery tool, so there is no need to install anything on multiple systems.
-Discovery for the entire network is centralized in a single machine.
+Rho is an *agentless* discovery tool, so there is no need to install the tool on multiple systems.
+Discovery for the entire network is centralized on a single machine.

-This man page covers the commands, subcommands and options for rho with basic usage information.
-For more detailed information and examples, including best practices, see the rho README.
+This man page describes the commands, subcommands, and options for the rho command and includes basic usage information.
+For more detailed information and examples, including best practices, see the rho README file.

 Usage
 -----

-rho performs three major tasks:
+rho performs four major tasks:

-1. Creating authentication profiles.
-This has the basic command:
+* Creating authentication profiles:

-**rho auth add ...**
+``rho auth add ...``

-2. Creating network profiles.
-This has the basic command:
+* Creating network profiles:

-**rho profiles add --name=X --hosts X Y Z --auth A B**
+``rho profile add --name=X --hosts X Y Z --auth A B``

-3. Running discovery, such as:
+* Running a scan:

-**rho scan --profile=X --reportfile=Y**
+``rho scan --profile=X --reportfile=Y``

+* Working with facts that are gathered in a scan:

+``rho fact ...``

-The following sections cover these commands in more detail.
+The following sections describe these commands, their subcommands, and their options in more detail.

-The primary purpose of rho is to scan a network.
-This can be done using simply ``rho scan`` using network and authentication profiles.

-By default, the authentication credentials, profiles created using rho are stored in encrypted files.
-The files are encrypted with AES-256 encryption and is decrypted when the ``rho`` command is run, using a vault password to access the file.

 Authentication
 --------------